gvanrossum/patma/proto_pep_notes.rst

 -----------------------------

-There was an idea to use an alternative indentation scheme, for example where every match arm would not be indented with respect to the initial ``match`` part::
+There was an idea to use an alternative indentation scheme, for example where every case clause would not be indented with respect to the initial ``match`` part::

   match expression: